 If you have application servers in multiple data centers, you may consider having a geographically distributed replica set and using a non primary read preference or the nearest.
 This allows the client to read from the lowest-latency members, rather than always reading from the primary.

 Maintaining availability during a failover.

-Use primaryPreferred if you want an application to read from the primary under normal circumstances, but to allow stale reads from secondaries in an emergency.
+Use primaryPreferred if you want an application to read from the primary under normal circumstances, but to allow stale reads from secondaries when the primary is unavailable.
 This provides a “read-only mode” for your application during a failover.